 What about the Variables?

 The kids were quick to tell me that this was a bad experiment.
-The ice cubes were different sizes; I did not tell them how to melt the ice cube (a couple students actually used a microwave); some placed their ice cube on a cold window sill; etc. More importantly, they did not understand the purpose--what was the real question I was trying to answer.
+The ice cubes were different sizes; I did not tell them how to melt the ice cubes (a couple of students actually used a microwave); some placed their ice cubes on a cold window sill; etc. More importantly, they did not understand the purpose--what was the real question I was trying to answer.

 What they learned from this silly experiment is that if we don’t know the purpose of the experiment and if we don't control the things that can affect the outcome of our experiments, what scientists call the “controlled variables,” we will never get accurate results.

 I then asked, what if we change the question to “how long does it take to melt a one-ounce ice cube at room temperature of 70 degrees F?”

 The students quickly pointed out that although my new question was more specific, it was still flawed.
 Different shapes of ice cubes have different surface areas; what if there is a fan overhead; what if the ice cube sat in the sunlight but the room temperature was still 70; etc?
 What they were learning was how difficult it is to control variables even in a very simple experiment.